Welcome to the place where faith and science meet.

 The Hands and Feet of Christ- Biblical Mental Health Resources

 Above I shared the reasons my clients have given me over the years for avoiding church. leaving a church, or rejecting Christianity outright.
 I do not believe that all churches and Christians are judgmental or somehow "failing" those with mental health struggles.
-I am simple sharing my experience to cast a light in a place we might shine brighter.
+I am simply sharing my experience to cast a light in a place we might shine brighter.
 (Matthew 5:14-16)

 Many churches, pastors, small groups and individuals making mental health in the church a priority.
 I am proud to say I attend such a church.
 This is encouraging, but there is much work yet to be done.
 (Romans 15:7)